New Zealand English phonology: Monophthongs

 Monophthongs of New Zealand English, from Hay, Maclagan & Gordon (2008).

 Variation of monophthongs in New Zealand English, from Bauer, Warren, Bardsley & Kennedy (2007).

-The vowels of New Zealand English are similar to that of other non-rhotic dialects such as Australian English and RP, but with some distinctive variations, which are indicated by the transcriptions for New Zealand vowels in the tables below:
+The vowels of New Zealand English are similar to those of other non-rhotic dialects such as Australian English and Received Pronunciation (RP), but with some distinctive variations, which are indicated by the transcriptions for New Zealand vowels in the tables below: